imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Images60.png "images60.png")

-Alternatively, press "File &gt; Open"
+Alternatively, press {% include bc path="File | Open" %}

 ## 4.2) Save .ezf files

 ![](/media/Images61.png "images61.png")

-Press "File &gt; Save as..." to save an "ezf" file.
+Press {% include bc path="File | Save as..." %} to save an "ezf" file.
 Note that if the figure contains stacks, they will be saved in a folder with the same name as the "ezf" file with an extra .files. <span style="color:#ff0000;">Please always store the .ezf and the .ezf.files folder together, otherwise stack data will be lost</span>.
 Nb: You can use the Ctrl/Cmd + S shortcut to save.

 # 5) Exports